 Pita bread is served at just about every meal in the Middle East.
 It can be used for dipping, or to make delicious sandwiches in the pocket.

 - Dissolve yeast in 1/2 cup of warm water.
 Add sugar and stir until dissolved.
-Let sit for 10-15 minutes until water is frothy.
+Let sit for 10 to15 minutes until water is frothy.

-- Combine flour and salt in large bowl.
+- Combine flour and salt in a large bowl.

-- Make a small depression in the middle of the flour and pour yeast water in depression.
+- Make a small depression in the middle of the flour and pour yeast-water mixture into it.

 - Slowly add 1 cup of warm water, and stir with wooden spoon or rubber spatula until elastic.

-- Place dough on floured surface and knead for 10-15 minutes.
+- Place dough on floured surface and knead for 10 to 15 minutes.
 When the dough is no longer sticky and is smooth and elastic, it has been successfully kneaded.

-- Coat large bowl with vegetable oil and place dough in bowl.
+- Coat a large bowl with vegetable oil and place dough into the bowl.
 Turn dough upside down so all of the dough is coated.

 - Allow to sit in a warm place for about 3 hours, or until it has doubled in size.

-- Once doubled, roll out in a rope, and pinch off 10-12 small pieces.
+- Once doubled, roll out in a rope, and pinch off 10 to 12 small pieces.
 Place balls on floured surface.
 Let sit covered for 10 minutes.
-Preheat oven to 500 degrees F and make sure rack is at the very bottom of oven.
-Be sure to also preheat your baking sheet.

 - Roll out each ball of dough with a rolling pin into circles.
-Each should be about 5-6 inches across and 1/4 inch thick.
+Each should be about 5 to 6 inches across and 1/4-inch thick.

-- Remove each pita with a spatula from the baking sheet and add additional pitas for baking.
+- Remove each pita with a spatula from the baking sheet and place on a wire rack.

-- Take spatula and gently push down puff.
-Immediately place in storage bags.
+- While still warm, take a spatula and gently push down on each puff.
+When they are thoroughly cool, place in storage bags.

 Storing Pita Bread

-Pita bread can be stored for up to a week in a pantry or bread box, and up to a month in the freezer.
+Pita bread can be stored for up to 1 week in a pantry or bread box, and up to 1 month in the freezer.
 Be sure to use freezer bags when storing in the freezer.